ashleydavis/personal-web-page/index.md

 [The Data Wrangler](http://www.the-data-wrangler.com/) is my current blog - with writings on data analysis and general coding.

-[What could possibly go wrong?](http://www.what-could-possibly-go-wrong.com/) is my older game tech blog, I no longer update this - but it's preserved for posterity and to occasionaly remind myself of just much I have written.
+[What could possibly go wrong?](http://www.what-could-possibly-go-wrong.com/) is my older game tech blog, I no longer update this - but it's preserved for posterity and to occasionally remind myself of just much I have written.

 # Contact